Legislative violence: 5 February 1858

 Congressman Laurence M. Keitt of South Carolina was involved in another incident of legislative violence less than two years later, starting a massive brawl on the House floor during a tense late-night debate.
 Keitt became offended when Pennsylvania Congressman (and later Speaker of the House) Galusha A. Grow stepped over to the Democratic side of the House chamber while delivering an anti-slavery speech.
 Keitt dismissively interrupted Grow's speech to demand he sit down, calling him a "black Republican puppy".
 Grow indignantly responded by telling Keitt that "No negro-driver shall crack his whip over me".
 Keitt became enraged and went for Grow's throat, shouting that he would "choke him for that".
 A large brawl involving approximately 50 representatives erupted on the House floor, ending only when a missed punch from Rep. Cadwallader Washburn of Wisconsin upended the hairpiece of Rep. William Barksdale of Mississippi.
-The embarrassed Barksdale accidentally replaced the wig backwards, causing both sides to erupt in spontaneous laughter.
+The embarrassed Barksdale accidentally replaced the wig backward, causing both sides to laugh spontaneously.
 Keitt would later die of wounds following the Battle of Cold Harbor while fighting for the Confederacy.